yaqwsx/bcthesis/symdivine.md

 ## \llvm Interpreter \label{sec:arch:inter}

-The interpreter in \symdivine operates between input \llvm bit-code and a multi-state space exploration algorithm.
+The interpreter in \symdivine operates between input \llvm bitcode and a multi-state space exploration algorithm.
 It acts as an abstraction layer that provides explicit program representation in the form of a multi-state space graph instead of the implicit one to the exploration algorithms.
 In this